In a word . . . unusual.

 Extreme(ly) . . .
 STUCK –

 Two of our guests, who will remain un-named to protect the innocent (Joe, you are not innocent), decided to check out Rock Lake before making the drive home.
 Imagine my surprise when two very frosted folks came into the cook house late in the afternoon.
 ‘Oh dear . . . where – and how badly – are you stuck?’
 Joe put up his hands in surrender ‘It’s all my fault.’
 Joe’s long-suffering wife is silent and trying to thaw by the cook stove.
 It’s a 14-km hike from the lake to the cabins and the temperature was somewhere below -30 C with the wind chill . . .
 So Joe calls a relative/friend in Edmonton to make the 4-hr drive out to rescue them.
 And I’m thinking . . . hang on, that seems rather extreme . . . we have two 4×4 pickups up here and I have chains . . . surely we can get you out?
+In these kind of conditions, a 4×4 is the perfect vehicle to overcome the snow and offroad trails.
+No wonder these sorts of heavy duty vehicles boast such popularity on sites like ZeMotor: they aren’t as quickly defeated by such conditions as tradtional vehicles are.
 So I crank up the generator because my pickup hadn’t been plugged in during the cold snap (and, NO, it won’t start) and jump our repeat guests Paul and Cheryl out of their reverie in the cabin to come out on an adventure with their brand new 4×4 pickup.
 Meanwhile, Nick and Ella return from town with supplies for Ella to make traditional borscht.
 Nick is coerced into joining the fun and Ella is abandoned in the cook house.
 It might have been prudent to show Ella how to light the Coleman lantern . . . or turn on the generator . . . or to maybe come get us if we’re not back by dark . . .

 Joe’s Ford Escape is stuck in the Equestrian Overflow at Rock Lake.
 What on earth possessed you to drive in there??
 Well, I thought . . .
 My first misgivings happened when we turned at the T-junction between the Rock Lake Road and the Overflow.
 The snowpack did not feel solid.
 Debated – briefly – whether I should stop and tell Paul to park his truck at the junction on good snow.
 Didn’t.
 Hind-sight is always 20-20.
 Plowed on until I could reach Joe’s car with the sling.
 My first few attempts at popping him out were showing progress . . . then I slipped off the pack.
 No worries, I’ll just put the chains on . . . which, really, should be done before one gets stuck.
 Well, I thought . . . that the snow wasn’t that DEEP . . . that chains make you invincible – which may be true unless you dig clean through the pack with the chains, hit sugar snow and high center . . . and that, surely, our back-up pickup could pull me out.